teaching-js/js-primer/content/dom.md

 document.getElementById("mybutton").onclick = myEventHandler
 ```

 The event object is hard to say anything about because what it contains depends on the event.
-A key press event object holds information on what key was pressed, a click holds information on where the click happened etc. See the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Events) for more info.
+A KeyPress event object holds information on what key was pressed, a click holds information on where the click happened etc. See the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/Events) for more info.

 #### Other